-The data are gathered annually by the Board of Regents
+The data are gathered annually by the Board of Regents.

-The indicator is the percent of students within the cohort who graduate within 150% of normal time, six years for baccalaureate degree students and three years for associate degree students.
+The numerator for the calculation is the number of students within the cohort who graduate within 150% of normal time, six years for baccalaureate degree students and three years for associate degree students.
+The denominator is the number of students who were in the cohort.
+This indicator is an institutional graduation rate as per the national standard calculation.